Tax Planning in Irvine, CA

 • Use a Company Vehicle —

-Depending on your business activities in Irvine, CA, both you and your employees could use a company vehicle and deduct the associated costs.
+Based on your Irvine, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 There are two options for claiming this deduction:

 • Consider Fringe Benefits For Your Employees —